farm cultivation systems farming System Shifting Cultivation/Bush Fallowing.

-1. Bush Fallowing farm cultivation system
+Bush Fallowing farm cultivation system

-This is the practice of farming on a piece of land for some years then abandoning it for another piece of land. bush Fallowing system of farming(read more here) is mainly done under subsistence agriculture and in areas with abundant farmland.
+This is the practice of farming on a piece of land for some years and then abandoning it for another piece of land. bush Fallowing system of farming(read more here) is mainly done under subsistence agriculture and in areas with abundant farmland.

 Under this farm practice, the farmer may not return to the same land in life.
 At times, however, he may return after the land has been left fallow (that is, without cultivation) for several years.

-as much as this system of farm cultivation is good, there are a few problems associated with Bush fallowing system. but let us look at the advantages of it
+as much as this system of farm cultivation is good, there are a few problems associated with the Bush fallowing system. but let us look at the advantages of it

 Advantages of Bush fallowing system farm cultivation

-1. this system of farm cultivation helps to replenish the fertility of the soil in a natural way.
+- This system of farm cultivation helps to replenish the fertility of the soil in a natural way.

-3. fallow system of farm cultivation helps to control soil erosion.
+- fallow system of farm cultivation helps to control soil erosion.

-Disadvantages of fallow system of farm cultivation
+Disadvantages of the fallow system of farm cultivation

-1. A lot of time and energy is usually spent by farmers in preparing fresh land for planting.
+- A lot of time and energy is usually spent by farmers in preparing fresh land for planting.

-2. fallow system of farm cultivation leads to the destruction of valuable forest resources such as wildlife and timber trees.
+- fallow system of farm cultivation leads to the destruction of valuable forest resources such as wildlife and timber trees.

-3. this system of farming helps to control soil erosion and sometimes encourages sheet erosion
+- this system of farming helps to control soil erosion and sometimes encourages sheet erosion

 LAND ROTATION SYSTEM OF FARM CULTIVATION

 The land Rotation system of farm cultivation.
 The system is practised in areas where farmlands are limited and where food crops are mainly grown.

 Advantages of land rotation system of farm cultivation